 The boat does go quite fast and sometimes it can jump around a little bit.
 It’s not the most comfortable but I have been on MUCH worse.

 The guys on the boat offer a money exchange between US$, Mexican$ and Belizean$.
 They offer a much more favourable exchange rate than the ‘Cambio’ in Chetumal and it’s definitely worth getting as much Belizean money before you reach Caye Caulker because there is only one working ATM on the island.

 Arriving in San Pedro

 The boat first arrives into San Pedro where everybody must disembark and go through Belizean customs & immigration.
-There is no fee to pay here, only on exit (40 Belizean $).
+There is no fee to pay here, only on exit (35 Belizean $ which is $55US).

 The process is slow and you must not bring in any fresh food.
 There were a couple of guys who’d brought over fresh pizza (in boxes) with them and they had to eat them outside in the seating area before they could pass through customs.

-The last ferry of the day (from Chetumal) arrives into San Pedro at 16:30 and leaves at 17:30
+The last ferry of the day (from Chetumal) arrives in San Pedro at 16:30 and leaves at 17:30